SHLB Coalition Board of Directors

 Jennie Stapp is a native of Montana.
 She was raised in Columbia Falls where her parents were both educators.
 Jennie first worked in a library while a student at Rocky Mountain College in Billings, Montana.
 There she also met her husband Ethan.
 Following graduation Jennie and Ethan served as Peace Corps volunteers in Bolivia.
 It was during this experience that Jennie decided to pursue a career in librarianship.
 Jennie earned a Masters of Arts in Library Science from the University of Arizona and then returned to Montana where she worked at the Montana Historical Society Research Center for three years.
 Jennie has been employed by the State Library since 2005 and has served as the State Librarian since January of 2012.

-John Windhausen, Jr. is the (part-time) Executive Director of the Schools, Health & Libraries Broadband (SHLB) Coalition, a diverse coalition of community anchor institutions, broadband companies, foundations (such as the Gates Foundation) and public interest groups.
+John Windhausen, Jr. is the Executive Director of the Schools, Health & Libraries Broadband (SHLB) Coalition, a diverse coalition of community anchor institutions, broadband companies, foundations (such as the Gates Foundation) and public interest groups.
 Mr. Windhausen also represents a variety of non-profit and commercial organizations through his consulting firm, Telepoly Consulting.
 In prior years, he served as President of a telecommunications trade association in Washington D.C., as senior counsel to the United States Senate Commerce Committee working for Senator Hollings (SC) and Senator Inouye (HI), and as staff attorney at the FCC.
 Mr. Windhausen currently serves on the MiCTA Board of Directors.
 Mr. Windhausen graduated from Yale University and the UCLA School of Law